 Customer data has become the central means of obtaining such low NPLs.
 WeBank relies on a mix of users’ payment records, calls, and social media messages to come up with an accurate score.
 MYBank uses e-commerce data for approving customers.
 XWBank leverages a mix of alternative credit data from other tech platforms.

-If you plan to follow their lead, below is a quick list of data sources to consider for your product.
+If you plan to follow their lead and benefit from the decision analytics in finance, below is a quick list of data sources to consider for your product.

 Alternative credit score data sources